 Conductor Anne Manson has served as Music Director of the Manitoba Chamber Orchestra since 2008 and recently renewed her contract through 2020.
 Manson’s strong commitment to contemporary music has led to numerous commissions and recordings with the MCO.
 Among them are Philip Glass’ Symphony No. 3 and Piano Concerto, and the Juno and Western Canada Music award nominated Troubadour & the Nightingale with soprano Isabel Bayrakdarian.
-A recording of Baroque concerti with percussionist Evelyn Glennie and the MCO will be released in fall 2017.
+Their latest release is “Mirage?” with GRAMMY-winning percussionist Dame Evelyn Glennie.

-For MCO’s 2017/18 season, Manson conducts the Canadian premiere of a new work by Philip Glass, performed by pianist Simone Dinnerstein.
-Other season highlights include Mahler’s Leider eines Fahrenden Gessellen with soprano Measha Brueggergosman; the return of solo recorder player Lucie Horsch; a duos and arias concert with sopranos Tracy Dahl and Adriana Chuchman; and Haydn, Oesterle, and Mozart with cellist Ariel Barnes.
+Upcoming and recent seasons with MCO have included the Canadian premiere of Philip Glass’ Piano Concerto No. 3 performed by pianist Simone Dinnerstein; concertos with cellist Colin Carr and pianist Jan Lisiecki, Mahler’s Leidereines Fahrenden Gessellen with soprano Measha Brueggergosman; solo recorder player Lucie Horsch; a duos and arias concert with sopranos Tracy Dahl and Adriana Chuchman; and Haydn, Oesterle, and Mozart with cellist Ariel Barnes.

-As a guest conductor, she has performed with the Los Angeles Philharmonic, Houston and Indianapolis Symphonies, the Residentie Orchestra of the Hague, the St. Paul Chamber Orchestra, London Philharmonic, the Royal Scottish National Orchestra, Bournemouth Sinfonietta, Orquesta de Extremadura, BBC Proms, and she has guest conducted regularly with many orchestras in Spain.
-In fall of 2017, Manson returns to the Swedish Chamber Orchestra to conduct Mozart, Bartok, and a commission by Tebogo Monnakgotla.
+As a guest conductor, she has performed with the Los Angeles Philharmonic, Houston and Indianapolis Symphonies, the Residentie Orchestra of the Hague, the St. Paul Chamber Orchestra, London Philharmonic, the Royal Scottish National Orchestra, Bournemouth Sinfonietta, Orquesta de Extremadura, BBC Proms, Swedish Chamber Orchestra, and she has guest conducted regularly with many orchestras in Spain.

 As a renowned conductor of opera, Manson has led at houses around the globe: San Francisco Opera (Così fan tutte), New York City Opera (Barber’s Vanessa), Grand Théâtre de Genève (Floyd’s Susanna), Royal Opera Stockholm (Donizetti Viva la mamma), Spoleto Festival (Janáček’s Kat’a Kabanova), Minnesota Opera (US premiere of Jonathan Dove’s The Adventures of Pinnochio, Donizetti’s Maria Stuarda, Puccini’s Tosca, Humperdinck’s Hänsel und Gretel), Portland Opera (Phillip Glass’ Orphée and Galileo Galilei—released on CD in 2013, Puccini’s Madama Butterfly), Virginia Opera (Bizet’s Les Pêcheurs de Perles, Offenbach’s Orphée aux enfers).
 At the Washington National Opera, Manson has conducted numerous works including Douglas Pew’s Penny, Barber’s Vanessa, Conrad Susa’s Dangerous Liasons, and Scott Wheeler’s Democracy and has served as a mentor for the American Opera Initiative commissions.
 She received Canada’s DORA Award for outstanding musical direction for her work with the Canadian Opera Company on Benjamin Britten’s A Midsummer Night’s Dream.
 At the Juilliard School, she has conducted Janáček’s The Cunning Little Vixen and Kat’a Kabanova, Offenbach’s Orphée aux enfers, Poulenc’s Dialogues des Carmélites, Ned Rorem’s Our Town, and the North American premiere of Peter Maxwell Davies’ Kommilitonen!.